ZaidRauf/3D-software-renderer/README.md

 - Can move with W, A, S, D to move forward, strafe left, strafe right, and move back respectively
 - Can look by moving the mouse around
 - Can alternatively look around with keys Q, E, R, F to look left, look right, look up, and look down respectively
+- Press Space to cycle through the available demo scenes
 - Clips vertices of the object outside of camera view.
 - Performs back face culling to avoid drawing triangles not pointed towards the camera (Toggle with C)
 - Uses a Z-Buffer to manage pixel draw priority.